 Yes, at home.
 If you get caught trying this in the work loo, your colleagues will recommend a psychiatrist.

-This is for you if you suffer from symptoms of nervousness that your audience can see and/or hear.
+This is for you if you suffer from symptoms of nervousness that are obvious to your audience.
 Examples: a nervous smile, a tremor in your voice, speaking too fast and without pauses, a twitch, or very little body language, a reluctance to look directly into people's eyes.
 If any of your symptoms are like those, then this cure might work for you.